Need to talk? Call 1800 882 436.

 General self-care

-You can continue to take regular pain medicine to make sure your pain is well managed.
-Ask your doctor, midwife or pharmacist for advice.
+You can continue to take regular pain-relief medicine to make sure your pain is well managed.
+Ask your doctor, midwife or pharmacist which pain medicines are right for you.

 You may not feel ready to have sex for weeks or months after having a baby.
 Listen to your body and wait until you feel comfortable.
 Read more on sex after having a baby.